Jury trial: Role

 In most common law jurisdictions, the jury is responsible for finding the facts of the case, while the judge determines the law.
 These "peers of the accused" are responsible for listening to a dispute, evaluating the evidence presented, deciding on the facts, and making a decision in accordance with the rules of law and their jury instructions.
+Typically, the jury only judges a verdict of guilty or not guilty, but the actual penalty is set by the judge.

+Various verdicts

+Russia

-Typically, the jury only judges guilt or a verdict of not guilty, but the actual penalty is set by the judge.
-An interesting innovation was introduced in Russia in the judicial reform of Alexander II: unlike in modern jury trials, jurors decided not only whether the defendant was guilty or not guilty, but they had a third choice: "Guilty, but not to be punished", since Alexander II believed that justice without morality was wrong.
+Following the judicial reform of Alexander II in Russia, unlike in modern jury trials, jurors decided not only whether the defendant was guilty or not guilty, but they had a third choice: "Guilty, but not to be punished", since Alexander II believed that justice without morality was wrong.